 Value:

 Good and bad.
 Right and wrong.
 Moral and immoral.
-The English language has many such words to denote value, or how a person, place, thing, quality, or event is worth having or existing.
-The importance of being able to correctly perceive value should be clear.
+There are many words to describe value, or how a person, place, thing, quality, or event is worth having or existing.
 Value must be recognized in order to want to possess something, to want something to happen, or to want something to be a certain way.
 Additionally, it is necessary to know what is better than something else.
 That is, to have the ability to prefer respect over shame, activity over stagnation, and even life over death.

 But how is value measured, exactly?
 What justification is required to call something useful, desirable, or good?
-Let’s evaluate that question with something that seems to be a pretty obvious value: healthiness.
-What responses would people give if they were asked why they value their health (defined as being free from disease and having typical human capabilities)?
-They could simply say that it suits them to value health or that’s just how they are.
-They could indicate that health is a major part of their happiness or ability to enjoy life and is therefore valuable.
+Examine that question with something that seems to have obvious value: healthiness.
+What responses would people give if they were asked why they should value good health (defined as being free from disease and having typical human capabilities)?
+They could simply say that it suits them to value health or that is just how they are.
+They could say that health is a major part of their happiness or ability to enjoy life and is therefore valuable.
 They could say that they were taught or commanded to value health.
-They could say that health has value because it is instrumental for something else that is believed to be valuable, such as physical activity, interaction with society, or autonomy.
+They could say that health has value because it is instrumental for something else that is believed to be valuable, such as physical activity, interaction with society, or ability to work or travel.

-No matter the reasoning, no matter how many further ends are referenced, there can be only two explanations for the value of anything.
+No matter the reasoning, no matter how many further ends are referenced, there can only be two explanations for the value of anything.
 One is that value exists because one automatically believes that it does.
 It is commanded by some authority that something is of value, so it is.
 Society believes that something is of value, so it is.
 Tradition says that something is of value, so it is.
 One was brought up to believe that something is of value, so it is.
 The other explanation is that value exists because the state of existence is influenced in a positive way.
 In other words, something is of value if it causes a desirable outcome.
-The first of these explanations is based in mindlessness and results in a morality determined by chance, whim, and the subjugation of free thought.
+The first of these explanations is based in mindlessness and results in a morality determined by chance, whim, and the subjugation of thought.
 The latter is based in the ability to understand what is preferable and results in a morality focused on what is best to want and how is best to act.

 Subjective Value: